nrktkt/tail/README.md

 #### wrap the return type in `Tail`

-this will enforce that the method is stack safe at compile time.
+this will enforce that the recursive call is in the tail position.

 ```java
 Tail<Long> factorial(long fact, long n)